Buraco das Araras (Mato Grosso do Sul): Geology

-It is located 53 km from Bonito, around the city of Jardim, in the middle of the cerrado of Mato Grosso do Sul, Brazil.
+It is located 53 km from Bonito, belong to the municipality of Jardim, in the middle of the cerrado of Mato Grosso do Sul, Brazil.
 It presents walls of up to 127 meters depth and cave mouth of about 500 meters in diameter, there being a pond of green water, surrounded by lush forest, inhabited by broad-snouted caimans whose survival remains a mystery.
 Besides them and the macaws, mammals such as armadillos, anteaters, coatis, and other 120 species of birds, including toucans and ibises, chose the place to live.

 The crater is a geological formation known as doline, formed by the collapse of huge boulders creating this cave.
 It is characterized by the corrosion of the limestone below the surface.
 It is considered the only cave of this type in Brazil and the largest in Latin America with its own ecosystem.
 Worldwide, there are only five dolines with these features and this one is considered the second largest.
 The tour of the cave begins with a pleasant and short hike on a trail of about 900 meters, stopping at two watch posts for observation and photos.